College admissions in the United States: Criticism

+Selectivity and later success

 Selective schools (especially highly selective schools like those in the Ivy League) have garnered a great deal of criticism regarding racial equity, the importance placed on the prestige or ranking of colleges, "holistic" admissions, and factors determining admissions.
 These issues affect a small percentage of college applicants, as roughly 3% of college applicants will matriculate at a college admitting less than half its applicants.

 The selection criteria of highly-ranked colleges may be of little importance, as admittance to these schools may not affect later success.
-While graduates of more selective colleges earn more, this is likely correlation, as students attending these schools earn the same as students of comparable ability attending less selective schools.

-Colleges have increased outreach to attract applicants who have been historically underrepresented in their applicant pool and admitted classes, such as applicants from lower income neighborhoods (which may not be well served by knowledgeable college counselors) and applicants who are first-generation college students, much to the criticisms of anti-affirmative action movements.
+On the one hand, most graduates of highly selective schools go on to lead moderately successful and fulfilling lives, but they do not become famous, influential, or extraordinarily wealthy.
+On the other hand, the extreme level of anxiety displayed by some applicants to highly selective schools and their parents has a rational basis, because there is a powerful correlation between graduation from a highly selective school and going on to a life full of exceptional achievement.
+A 2024 descriptive study systematically analyzed the educational backgrounds of members of "30 different achievement groups totaling 26,198 people" and found that most groups were overwhelmingly dominated by graduates of 34 elite higher education institutions, especially Harvard University.
+The only two groups where graduates of elite institutions were not overwhelmingly dominant (but still formed a significant percentage) were four-star generals and four-star admirals.
+As part of the same study, a survey was carried out of 1,810 people, and the participants consistently underestimated the percentages of nearly every achievement group who had attended an elite institution.

 Litigation

 In 2018, there was a probe by the Department of Justice into whether colleges practicing Early Admissions violated antitrust laws by sharing information about applicants.
 The case Students for Fair Admissions v.
 President and Fellows of Harvard College proceeded to trial, alleging that Harvard's race-conscious admissions practices discriminate against Asians and putting affirmative action in the context of college admissions again into the judicial arena.
-In 2019, there was a widespread bribery and cheating scheme in which affluent parents used devious methods to get their children into competitive schools, involving cheating on standardized tests as well as bribes paid to college coaches and admissions personnel.
+In 2019, there was a notable admissions scandal in which affluent parents used unfair methods to get their children into competitive schools, involving cheating on standardized tests as well as bribes paid to college coaches and admissions personnel.